 I truly have been able to understand and create a strategy for my blog.
 Previously, I was just writing about whatever topic I could think of every week.
 Now, I have a strategy for the long game.

 I’m not going to be one of those bloggers that just blow smoke and hope you’ll go with it.
-There are pieces of the BBC that I find difficult to keep up with.
-In keeping honest, these are the pieces of the BBC that I struggle with:
+There are pieces of the DTC that I find difficult to keep up with.
+In keeping honest, these are the pieces of the DTC that I struggle with:

 I don’t have the bandwidth to keep up with Slack.